Adults: It’s Not Too Late

 • Do you often struggle to spell common words correctly, especially when under pressure?

-• Do your emails or written reports take much longer to compose than they seem to for
+• Do your emails or written reports take much longer to compose than they seem to for others?

 • Do you worry that your writing sounds less organized or polished than you think?